evansalter/chromescape-navigator/README.md

 ## What

-Chrome extension that plays the Netscape Navigator when loading a page
+Chrome extension that shows the Netscape Navigator or Internet Explorer loading icon when loading a page.

 ## Why